RoyalPineapple/blowcontrol-ha/CONTRIBUTING.md

 ## 📄 License

-By contributing to this project, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the "Seems to Work" License (MIT-compatible).

 ---